fliegerkappe/cst/readme.md

 Used to run multiple bash shell scripts to check STIG compliance
 Directories:
 1.	main
-   a. runcheck.sh - the main script.
+   runcheck.sh - the main script.
 2.	conf
    a. cst-rhel7_2023.cfg - a list of RHEL 7 scripts to run.
    b. cst-rhel8_2024.cfg - a list of RHEL 8 scripts to run.